Updated Visitation Policy:

 How We Care for Patients with COVID-19 Symptoms

-Patients visiting our Emergency Department(s) due to COVID-19 symptoms will be guided to Alternative Treatment Tents outside the hospital’s Emergency Departments or placed in isolated areas and separated from non-COVID patients.
+Patients visiting our Emergency Department(s) due to COVID-19 symptoms will be placed in isolated areas and separated from non-COVID patients.

 We are also directing patients to our out-patient respiratory clinics in Dartmouth and Wareham to care for COVID-19 symptoms.